isomerpages/gb-assist/pages/solutionrepo/solution366.md

 ---
-title: COVID-19 Sectorial Support Doctor World  Platform Version 2 - Doctor World Pro
+title: DST RFID Inventory System Version 1.2
 permalink: /productivity-solutions-grant/solutionrepo/solution366
 ---

 #### Description

-Doctor World is an integrated digital platform connecting patients with a trusted network of medical providers and services.
-It allows doctors to provide 24/7 teleconsultation services to dispense care via video-call and includes 24/7 islandwide delivery of medication to patients.
-Doctor World also comes with a digital queue system for physical clinic visits, an appointment-booking system, a health store and home care services.
+DST RFID Inventory System uses handheld UHF RFID readers (deployed with Android App) to scan passive RFID tags attached onto Inbound and Outbound items for tracking and inventory stock take.
+The solution is used mainly for tracking of high value items such as Jewellery, Wines, Furniture, Laptops etc. by Rental, Movers and Event Companies.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Doctor_World_Annex_3_CR_wef_27_April2020_Part_4.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/DST_Annex 3_CR_wef4May2020_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria